michaelfarrell76/Distributed-SGD/lua-lua/README.md

 ##### Adding ssh key to gcloud servers

+We have to allow our gcloud servers to accept incoming ssh connections from our computer.

 If you have yet to do so, [generate an ssh-key](https://github.com/michaelfarrell76/Distributed-SGD/blob/master/lua-lua/README.md#generate-ssh-key)

 Once you have created the key print it out: